 Participants are required to read a text and provide a synopsis; they also create a research project to outline and write an abstract.
 The class uses games as a mode to learn more advanced vocabulary.
 By the end of the week, students will have become not only better writers but also better and clearer thinkers.

 Barbara Morris is a University of Chicago Ph.D. and the co-founder of a pioneering program in graduate research and writing at Parsons the New School for Design in the division of Art, Media and Technology.
 She has worked as a professor of film and literature at UCLA, Rutgers University, and Fordham University.
 Dr. Morris has received research fellowships from the Fulbright Committee, the American Council of Learned Societies, and the governments of Spain, the United States, and Argentina for her work in cinema studies.

 Anne Summers received her B.A. from Barnard College and her Ph.D. from Stony Brook University.
 She was a Graduate Council Fellowship recipient at Stony Brook and holds an additional graduate certificate in women's studies.
-Her research focuses on perception in nineteenth-century literature and she has published work on Vernon Lee and Olive Schreiner.
-Anne has taught at Stony Brook University and Manhattan College.
-She has also worked as a copy-editor, editorial assistant, and SAT prep instructor.
+Her research focuses on perception in nineteenth-century literature and her publications include articles on Vernon Lee, Olive Schreiner, and Henry James.
+Anne is currently a Lecturer in the Department of English and Communications at Norwich University, where she teaches first-year writing and literature.
+She has previously taught undergraduate courses at both Stony Brook University and Manhattan College.

 Specific course detail such as hours and instructors are subject to change at the discretion of the University.
 Not all instructors listed for a course teach all sections of that course.